cpersona/Opine.Sample.Plugin/README.md

 ### Unit of work

 The SampleUnitOfWork is a no-op class.
-In a real scenario, we would persist data to EventStore after commands have been processed or to a database after events have been processed and projections have run.
+In a real scenario, data would be persisted to EventStore after commands have been processed or to a database after events have been processed and projections have run.

 ### Snapshot store

 The SampleSnapshotStore is a no-op class.
-In a real scenario, we would persist and load snapshots to EventStore or to a relational database table depending on requirements.
+In a real scenario, snapshots would be saved to and loaded from EventStore or relational database depending on requirements.